f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 This will fail the K8s control plane services from the Active system controller to the Standby, and the floating IP address will move to the new Active controller.
 This type of outage will be non-disruptive to client traffic flowing through the tenants and layer2 switch fabrics running on the system controllers which will continue to run in an Active/Active manner.
 Any management connections to the system controller or chassis partition GUI, CLI, or API’s or will be disconnected, and will have to be re-established through the new Active system controller.

 A physical reboot of the active system controller will cause all backplane traffic to temporarily use only the previously standby system controller.
-In the current F5OS version tenant traffic may be disrupted during the reboot process as the system controller shuts down and reloads.
+In the initial 1.1.x versions of F5OS tenant traffic may be disrupted during the reboot process as the system controllers shut down and reload.

 If a software upgrade is being performed, then both system controllers are upgraded in parallel resulting in an outage for the entire chassis for the initial release.
-Rolling upgrade support for the system controllers will be added in the F5OS 1.2 release targeted for mid-year CY21.
-That will allow a serial upgrade to take place and a minimal downtime to tenants when the controllers are upgraded.
+Rolling upgrade support for the system controllers has been added in the F5OS 1.2.x release.
+This will allow for a serial rolling upgrade to take place for the system controllers and minimal downtime to the tenants when controllers are upgraded.

 Blade Level HA